5T33Z0/Clover-Crate/ACPI/README.md

 #### CStates/PStates

-Here we specify that two additional tables are generated for C-States and for P-States, according to the rules developed by the hackintosh community.
+Here we specify that two additional tables are generated for C-States and for P-States, according to the rules developed by the Hackintosh community.
 For C-States the table with parameters C2, C4, C6, Latency mentioned in the CPU section.
 It is also possible to specify the ones in the SSDT section.

 #### PluginType